PhD Candidate, School of Political & Social Inquiry, Faculty of Arts, Monash University

-My research focuses on: (1) terrorist groups that grow rapidly and develop state-building capabilities, and (2) hedge funds and rising powers.
-I use strategic culture, terrorism studies, political psychology, international political economy, and strategic studies.
-My PhD at Australia’s Monash University develops a new conceptual theory of terrorist groups as strategic subcultures using case study and process tracing methods to examine Aum Shinrikyo and the Islamic State.
+My research focuses on terrorist groups that grow rapidly and develop state-building capabilities, and the political psychology of rising powers.
+I use strategic culture, terrorism studies, political psychology, international political economy, and strategic studies insights.
+My in-progress PhD at Australia’s Monash University develops a new conceptual theory of terrorist groups as strategic subcultures using case study and process tracing methods to examine Aum Shinrikyo and the Islamic State.
 I have published in Contemporary Security Policy, Media International Australia, Journal of Futures Studies, and Media/Culture journals.
 I have presented research findings to the International Studies Association, the Association of Internet Researchers, the Telecommunications Society of Australia, the East-West Center in Washington DC, Sensis, Telstra, Westpac, and other organisations.
 My H-index is 7 (Google Scholar).

 My extensive research management experience includes Research Funding and Development Manager and Research Facilitator roles at Australia’s Victoria University (2008-16), Senior Quality & Planning Officer at Swinburne University for an Australian Universities Quality Agency audit (2007-08), and as senior researcher in the Smart Internet Technology Cooperative Research Centre (2004-07), where I coauthored the Smart Internet 2010 report (2005).

 I edited and wrote for the Disinformation website (1998-2008).
 As a journalist I wrote for 21C, REVelation, Desktop, Marketing, Information Age, Artbyte, Playboy.com’s ‘Digital Culture’ magazines, and La Trobe University’s Rabelais student newspaper (1994-2004).

 - Academic CV